-In this work, we propose a novel GNN explanation method named MotifExplainer, which can identify significant motifs to explain a GNN model.
-In particular, our method first extracts motifs from a given graph using well-designed motif extraction rules based on domain knowledge.
-Then, motif embedding of extracted motifs is generated by feeding motifs into the target GNN model.
-After that, an attention model is employed to select relevant motifs based on attention weights and use these selected motifs as an explanation.
-As far as we know, our method represents the first attempt to apply the attention mechanism to explain the GNN from a motif perspective.
+This work proposes a novel GNN explanation method named MotifExplainer, which can identify significant motifs to explain an instance graph.
+In particular, our method first extracts motifs from a given graph using domain-specific motif extraction rules based on domain knowledge.
+Then, motif embeddings of extracted motifs are generated by feeding motifs into the target GNN model.
+After that, an attention model is employed to select relevant motifs based on attention weights.
+These selected motifs are used as an explanation for the target GNN model on the instance graph.
+To our knowledge, the proposed method represents the first attempt to apply the attention mechanism to explain the GNN from the motif-level perspective.
 We evaluate our method using both qualitative and quantitative experiments.
 The experiments show that our MotifExplainer can generate a better explanation than previous GNN explainers.
-In addition, the efficiency studies demonstrate the efficiency advantage of our methods in terms of a much shorter training and inference time.
+Furthermore, the efficiency studies demonstrate the efficiency advantage of our methods in terms of a much shorter training and inference time.